LahbouchiHanae/AWS-Serverless-Web-App-for-User-Driven-CRUD-Operations-on-DynamoDB/README.md

-# Serverless Web Application on AWS
+# AWS Serverless WebApp for User-Driven CRUD Operations on DynamoDB

 This project demonstrates the development of a **serverless web application** for managing products, leveraging the power of AWS cloud services.
 The application provides a seamless user experience to perform CRUD (**Create, Read, Update, Delete**) operations on a **DynamoDB** table designed to store product data.
 This solution ensures scalability, efficiency, and minimal operational overhead ideal for modern cloud-based applications.